 In contrast, choosing a completed instrument is a more direct experience of how the two of you connect; instead of trying to describe things, we hear and feel them.
 There can be real magic in letting the wood itself guide this very intuitive form of custom lutherie, and like a chance encounter with a soul-mate, finding an instrument this way is a lovely experience.

-In either case, the instrument will be as custom as can be, built in close interaction with those particular pieces of wood.
+In either case, the instrument will be as custom as can be, built in closest attunement to those particular pieces of wood.
 I will have photos and information to share about the build inspiration and process–one of the nice perks of knowing the builder!

-I know just what you mean.
-Don’t worry about having a clear picture or the right words; just tell me what appeals to you–players you enjoy hearing, musical styles, colors, whatever comes to mind–and a budget.
+If you have a good idea what you want, we should be able to estimate price fairly quickly.
+But don’t worry about having a clear picture or the right words; just tell me what appeals to you–players you enjoy hearing, musical styles, woods or colors, whatever comes to mind–and a budget.
 I enjoy interpreting needs and dreams into this medium, and will suggest some nice alternatives.

 “Why should I get your instrument rather than…?”

 Let’s be honest: tons of music and fun can be had with modest instruments.
-And–a reality check for custom builders–there are inexpensive instruments with pretty woods, shiny finishes, serviceable tone, and (with skillful setup and tweaking) good playability.
+And–a reality check for custom builders–there are inexpensive instruments with very pretty woods, shiny finishes, serviceable tone, the latest hot features, and (with skillful setup and tweaking) good playability.
 There are weaknesses of course, but it’s nonetheless remarkable.

 That said, a fine custom instrument is a different beast.
-Blending my 50+ year pursuit of craft and sound with your needs, we find you a musical partner with superior responsiveness, expressive range, playability, and beauty.
+Blending my 50+ year pursuit of craft and sound with your needs, we create for you a musical partner with superior responsiveness, expressive range, playability, and beauty.

-And I’m actually after still more, seeking delight and longevity that bloom ever more richly with time.
+And I’m after still more, seeking delight and longevity that bloom over the years.
 These resist easy measurement but resonate strongly in my memory; the experience of playing truly magical instruments and studying with masters pulls me toward them on every build.

 So why one of my instruments?
 Because you sense the delight; you feel a pull to live with and make music on this kind of instrument, and you have a good feeling about working together.